qlik-oss/core-grpc-jdbc-connector/README.md

-# Example JDBC gRPC Connector - Work in progress
+# Example JDBC gRPC Connector

 [![CircleCI](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector.svg?style=shield)](https://circleci.com/gh/qlik-oss/core-grpc-jdbc-connector)

 This connector will exemplify how a JDBC gRPC Connector can be written.
-This connector contains an example that includes a PostgreSQL Database, a QIX Engine and the JDBC gRPC connector.
+This connector contains an example that includes a MySQL Database, a PostgreSQL Database, a QIX Engine and the JDBC gRPC connector.

 ## Run example